Radu-Seitan/Budgeteer/README.md

 # Budgeteer

+### How to run the project:

-In order to run the project, run
+To run the API, run the following command:

-### docker-compose up
+	docker-compose up

+For the python OCR server:

+	pip install -r requirements.txt
+	python ./server.py

+For the python ReceiptProductExtraction server:

+	pip install -r requirements.txt
+	python ./server.py

+For the React project:

+	yarn install
+	yarn run start:dev

+For the mobile project, run it using Android Studio